 Chances are, it's the latter.

-If so, don't go it alone.
-Jump on the phone with me and let's talk about how you can stop being a Good Girl in a way that doesn't kill your career, your confidence or your sense of self worth.
+It is possible to stop being a good girl and to do so in a way that doesn't kill your career, your confidence or your sense of self-worth.
 There are women out there finding their authentic voice who are then able to lead more blissful lives.
-The Good Girl in you would want that!